 According to Randy Alcron, “Money needlessly spent is a double loss.
 Not only is it gone, but its potential for earnings is also gone.
 Had we set it aside, it could have been multiplying on earth through savings or in heaven through giving… Saving is a discipline that develops authority over money.
 Instead of letting money take us wherever our whims include, we take control“.

-Here are the 20 comprehensive ways to save money for travel.
-I also ask fellow travelers other ways to save money to help us achieve our dream trip or vacation.
+Here are the 20 simple ways to save money for travel.
+I also ask fellow travelers for other ways to save money to help us achieve our dream trip or vacation.

 1. Manage your food expenses